Skip to main content

 1966 advertisement for Silvergate homes in Dublin, California, describing upscale features like Pecan wood breakfast bars, beamed ceilings, hardwood floors, and coaxial TV cable in a scenic foothill setting.

-Vintage June 1966 ad for Silvergate in Dublin, promoting luxury "in the rolling foothills of Dublin.”
+June 1966 ad for Silvergate in Dublin, promoting luxury "in the rolling foothills of Dublin.”
 These homes came fully featured with Pecan wood breakfast bars, Golden Oak hardwood floors, beamed ceilings, landscaped front lawns, fencing, and built-in coaxial TV cable—highlighting Tom Gentry's attention to modern comfort and suburban appeal.

 The second model complex opened at Castilian Road and Silvergate Drive, with a grand opening held in January 1966.
+The second model complex initially opened with four homes and eventually expanded to seven models by the project’s completion in 1968.

 Annotated aerial map showing original 1965 model home locations in Dublin’s Silvergate neighborhood.